Mon - Fri: 9:00AM - 5:00PM EST

 Sat - Sun: Closed

-A sports team of children with disabilities in wheelchairs
+a sports team of students in wheelchairs

 School Liability and Negligent Supervision of Children with Disabilities

-For schools, daycare centers, after-school programs, and camps, children with disabilities often present significant supervisory challenges.
-If a special needs child is seriously hurt or killed at school because of failure to address their needs adequately, negligent supervision may be viewed as a proximate cause.
-But what constitutes reasonable supervision of children with behavioral or physical disabilities?
+But what constitutes reasonable supervision of children with physical and behavioral disabilities?
 It depends on the student’s unique needs and the school’s standards for protecting that student from harm.
-Cases of negligence in schools can arise when schools fail to set such tailored standards.
+Cases of negligence in schools can arise when schools fail to establish and adhere to tailored child safety standards in special education.

 Students with developmental disabilities, autism, mental illness, or physical disability require specialized programs and services, highly qualified personnel, or one-on-one assistance to protect them from harm.
 Thus, when a school is aware of the characteristics and needs of a child with a disability, it must supervise the student to ensure his safety beyond the professional standard of care for the general student population.
-A student’s death or serious personal injury stemming from a failure to adhere to this higher standard may constitute negligent supervision and render the school liable for damages.
-In this article, an education expert witness explores appropriate standards of care for children with disabilities in schools and the questions, “What is an example of a hostile environment?”
-“What constitutes negligent supervision?” as well as courts’ decisions in various cases of negligence in schools.
+Suppose special ed students are abused in the classroom, personal injury occurs, or a student’s death stems from a hostile environment and a failure to adhere to this higher standard.
+This may constitute negligent supervision and can raise serious school liability lawsuits and damage claims.

-Student Safety and Supervision Standards
+Student Safety and Standards For Supervision of Children With Disabilities

-Consider a school or other agency that enrolls a child with behavioral or physical conditions that require specific interventions to keep him safe.
-In this case, the school or agency’s duty to supervise and protect this special needs child from getting hurt at school exceeds general or even specific supervision.
 General supervision is provided in a situation like recess on the playground, where two or three teachers supervise a group of students.
 Specific supervision is required when a student is engaged in an activity that presents an inherent danger if the student doesn’t receive careful instruction, such as the singing tools during woodshop.
 For a child with a disability, however, the standard of care extends to a much more child-centered, individualized focus.
 In school liability and negligent supervision cases, the known characteristics of the child’s behavior or physical limitations frame an assessment of the reasonableness of supervision.

 Is it reasonable for an elementary school principal to assign three playground aides to supervise 85 fifth-grade children, none of whom have any special needs, on a fenced-in playground after lunch?
-Is it reasonable for a residential treatment center administrator to approve an afternoon walk in a forest with 15 children and one teacher with the knowledge that one of the children has a history of running and leaving the protective supervision of staff?
+Is it reasonable for a residential treatment center administrator to approve an afternoon walk in a forest with 15 children and one teacher, with the knowledge that one of the children has a history of running and leaving the protective supervision of staff?

 The answers are “yes” in the first example and “no” in the second.

-The Individuals with Disabilities Education Act requires that a child with a disability who qualifies for special education and related services must have an individualized education program (IEP) tailored to his or her needs.
-When the child exhibits behavior problems that interfere with her education or the education of others or that might cause injury to her or other students, the IEP must include a behavioral plan.
-Once the school identifies the behavior issues and develops an intervention plan, this becomes the professional standard of care specific to the student.
-The IEP addresses the type and level of supervision that the school has determined necessary to protect the child from harm and must be enforced at all levels of their education by all relevant personnel to ensure the special needs child is not hurt at school and avoid any school liability and negligent supervision lawsuits that may ensue.
+The Individuals with Disabilities Education Act (IDEA) requires that a child with a disability who qualifies for special education and related services must have an individualized education program (IEP) tailored to their needs.
+When a child exhibits behavioral problems that interfere with her education or the education of others or that might cause injury to herself or other students, the IEP must include a behavioral plan.

 Because the child in our example above has a history of running off during class trips, the appropriate professional standard would likely require that an additional aide accompany her on trips.
 If another child has a history of getting out of his seat on the school bus, running up and down the aisles, and distracting the driver, the appropriate professional standard of care might be to assign him a bus aide.

-If the defined standard is breached and the child or others are injured, that breach might be considered a proximate cause of injury — and the concept of sovereign immunity would not apply.
-In the absence of immunity, courts have upheld student injury claims during cases of negligence in schools stemming from failure to provide a reasonably safe environment or adequate supervision.
+If the defined standard is breached and other children or the special ed students are abused in the classroom or otherwise hurt, parents may sue the school for negligence, and that breach might be considered a proximate cause of injury.
+The concept of sovereign immunity would not apply.
+In the absence of immunity, courts have upheld student injury claims during cases of negligent supervision in schools stemming from failure to follow the appropriate standards for supervision of children with disabilities and provide a reasonably safe environment.
 Schools and agencies, therefore, must identify and promptly address any issues that may contribute to a hostile environment for children with disabilities.

 So, what is an example of a hostile environment?
 In this context, a hostile environment is when a school or agency environment becomes unbearable for a child with disability due to ongoing adverse conditions that prevent them from fully benefiting from fair and equal education or threaten their safety.
-These may constitute failure to provide appropriate supervision, bullying, harassment, discrimination, sexual abuse, failure to provide necessary accessibility facilities, unsafe premises, lack of specialized programs, and more.
+These may constitute instances where special ed students are abused in the classroom, failure to provide appropriate supervision, bullying, harassment, discrimination, sexual abuse, failure to provide necessary accessibility facilities, unsafe premises, and lack of specialized programs, among other issues.

 Negligent Supervision

 Last month, a 12-year-old student with autism disappeared from a Bronx, N.Y. school for hours before he was found in Times Square.
 He left his classroom and was seen running down a staircase.
 The details of this student’s history are publicly unknown.
 Still, if the school had any prior experience of this student leaving his classroom unsupervised, it would have been the school’s duty to provide individual close supervision for the student.
-It might have been necessary for a classroom aide to be with him, one-on-one, during the day to supervise his movements through the school.
+It might have been necessary for a classroom aide to be with him one-on-one during the day to supervise his movements throughout the school.
 The school had an obligation to consider the student’s capacity, determine whether any related behaviors would likely place him in harm’s way, and take reasonable steps to prevent damage through appropriate supervision.

 The student was found in this case, and no harm was done to him.
 But his story could have been much different, as with the case of Avonte Oquendo, the 14-year-old boy who slipped past a security desk and disappeared from his Queens, N.Y. school last October.
 Oquendo, who has autism and cannot speak, was missing for months before he was found dead.
 The investigations into the circumstances of both cases continue.